 Gulf Island Fabrication, Inc., together with its subsidiaries (the "Company", "we" or "our"), is a leading fabricator of offshore drilling and production platforms and other specialized structures used in the development and production of offshore oil and gas reserves.
-The Company's corporate offices and four major subsidiaries are located in Houma, Louisiana, and another major subsidiary is located in San Patricio County, Texas.
+The Company's corporate offices and five major subsidiaries are located in Houma, Louisiana, and another major subsidiary is located in San Patricio County, Texas.
 The Company's principal markets are concentrated in the offshore regions and along the coast of the Gulf of Mexico.
 The consolidated financial statements include the accounts of Gulf Island Fabrication, Inc. and its majority owned subsidiaries.
 All significant intercompany balances and transactions have been eliminated in consolidation.

-Gulf Island Fabrication, Inc. serves as a holding company and conducts all of its operations through its subsidiaries, which include Gulf Island, L.L.C. ("Gulf Island") and Gulf Marine (both performing fabrication of offshore drilling and production platforms and other specialized structures used in the development and production of oil and gas reserves), Gulf Island Marine Fabricators, L.L.C. ("Gulf Island Marine", performing marine fabrication and construction services), Dolphin Services, L.L.C. ("Dolphin Services", performing offshore and onshore fabrication and construction services), Dolphin Steel Sales, L.L.C. ("Gulf Island Resources", hiring of laborers with similar rates and terms as those provided by contract labor service companies).
+Gulf Island Fabrication, Inc. serves as a holding company and conducts all of its operations through its subsidiaries, which include Gulf Island, L.L.C. ("Gulf Island") and Gulf Marine Fabricators, L.P. ("Gulf Marine") (both performing fabrication of offshore drilling and production platforms and other specialized structures used in the development and production of oil and gas reserves), Gulf Island Marine Fabricators, L.L.C. ("Gulf Island Marine", performing marine fabrication and construction services), Dolphin Services, L.L.C. ("Dolphin Services", performing offshore and onshore fabrication and construction services), Dolphin Steel Sales, L.L.C. ("Dolphin Steel Sales", selling steel plate and other steel products) and Gulf Island Resources, L.L.C. ("Gulf Island Resources", hiring of laborers with similar rates and terms as those provided by contract labor service companies).